OfficeDev/office-js-docs-pr/docs/includes/quickstart-yo-start-server-excel.md

 Start the local web server, which runs in Node.js.

 > [!NOTE]
 > Office Web Add-ins should use HTTPS, not HTTP, even when you are developing.
-If you are prompted to install a certificate after you run `npm start`, accept the prompt to install the certificate that the Yeoman generator provides.
+If you are prompted to install a certificate after you run one of the following commands to start the web server, accept the prompt to install the certificate that the Yeoman generator provides.

 - To test your add-in in Excel for Windows, run the following command to start the local web server, launch Excel, and sideload the add-in: